Reviews You Can Rely On

 Contributions From: Sarah Sherman & Jacqueline Kearney

 Our favorite overall women's ski pants are the Arc'teryx Sentinel.
-This is a shell pant, which means it has no insulation, allowing you more control over your layering, depending on the weather.
+This is a shell pant, which means it has no insulation, allowing you more control over your layering based on the weather and conditions.
 The three-layer Gore-Tex offers some of the best waterproofing in our tests, and we love the style and fit.

 Our overall favorite women's ski bibs are the Flylow Foxy.
 They're cute and comfortable, with plenty of pocket space for all your chairlift snacks.
 If you like the idea of an insulated bib, check out the REI Co-op Powderbound Insulated Bib, which is affordable, comfortable, and warm.

-Editor's Note: We updated our women's ski pants review on December 24, 2025, to include some notable models we've previously tested but that don't currently make the cut in our lineup.
-Testers are currently out hitting the slopes with new pants from Outdoor Research, Helly Hansen, and Obermeyer.
+Editor's Note: We updated and expanded our women's ski pants review on February 6, 2026, after testing new pants from Outdoor Research, Helly Hansen, and Obermeyer.

 Related: Best Ski Jackets for Women